 Cook the bacon in a large skillet over medium heat.
-Once bacon is crisp to your liking, 10-15 minutes.
-Then transfer to a paper towel-lined plate.
+Remove from heat once bacon is crisp to your liking, 8-10 minutes.
+Then transfer to a paper towel-lined plate to absorb the oil.

 Toss the cauliflower into a food processor, and pulse until it looks like rice grains.
 Make sure not to over process.

 In a small bowl, whisk the eggs together with salt and pepper to taste.
 Pour the eggs into the hot bacon drippings, and fry up a thin egg omelet.
 Remove the omelet from the pan, slice it into ribbons, and set aside.

 Heat olive oil over medium-high heat, and add the onions along with a sprinkle of salt and pepper.
 Once the onions are soft and translucent, about 5 minutes, add the sliced mushrooms.
 When the mushrooms are browned, add the grated ginger and stir for 30 seconds to incorporate.